nelson-social/community/ExtendedDescription.md

 We look forward to seeing you on nelson.social, and to building a vibrant and supportive community together.
 Welcome!

+## Land Acknowledgement

+We would like to acknowledge that in Nelson we live and work on the traditional, ancestral and unceded territory of Sinixt Peoples.
+We make this acknowledgment to show our respect for the tmxʷulaʔxʷ (homeland), and [Sinixt](https://bloodoflifecollective.org/sinixt.html) Nation.
+We feel privileged and grateful to be here, and we invite those reading this to explore their own relationship to place.

 ## Code of Conduct

 Nelson is home to people from all over the world who have a diverse set of skills, personalities, backgrounds and experiences.
 This diversity is wonderful, and we are committed to ensuring that the nelson.social community is a safe, enjoyable and thriving environment for the largest number possible of Nelson residents, their friends and family members.